aerospike/asmt/README.md

 ## Overview

-After an Aerospike Database server node has been shut down cleanly, ASMT may be used to save the server node's primary index from shared memory to files in the file system.
+After an Aerospike Database server node has been shut down cleanly, ASMT may be used to save the server node's primary and secondary indexes from shared memory to files in the file system.
 The server node (host machine) may then be rebooted, after which ASMT can be used to restore the index from the file system to shared memory.
 This in turn enables the Aerospike Database server to